andreypopp/react-css-components/README.md

 ## Variants

-Variants is a mechanism which allows to define styling variants for a component.
+Variants is a mechanism which allows defining component styling variants.

 ### Named variants